 Decoration Day (Memorial Day) in Lansingburgh – most years from 1868-1900 are represented below by at least some of the coverage from newspapers, though not by all the coverage given for each year for the planning and observance of Decoration Day.
 More examples are being added.

-Memorial Day continues to be observed in Lansingburgh, of course, but the news items here cover that period of time the holiday was observed while Lansingburgh was a separate Town and Village prior to annexation by the City of Troy.
+Memorial Day continues to be observed in Lansingburgh, of course, but the news items here primarily cover that period of time the holiday was observed while Lansingburgh was a separate Town and Village prior to annexation by the City of Troy.
+At the moment a small selection of items pertaining to 1901 and later are included.

 List of many, but not all, of the veterans interred in the Lansingburgh Village Burying Ground and Old Catholic Burying Ground: